 We plant trees today as an act of faith, knowing that although we plant, we depend on you to send your good rain and sunshine.
 Although we can plant, we cannot make a tree grow.
 And yet you give us vision that someday these new young trees will become living monuments of majesty and shelter for future generations.

-We plant a tree today we act as visionaries, believing that this small tree will grow into a tall beacon of are showing our vision and faith to future generations so that your promise may be fulfilled, “Everyone will sit under their own vine and under their own fig tree, and no one will make them afraid, for the Lord Almighty has spoken.”
+We plant a tree today we act as visionaries, believing that this small tree will grow into a tall beacon of our vision and faith to future generations so that your promise may be fulfilled, “Everyone will sit under their own vine and under their own fig tree, and no one will make them afraid, for the Lord Almighty has spoken.”
 (Micah 4:4 NIV)

 About this Arbor Day Prayer

 I was surprised to learn that the modern day celebration of Arbor Day has its roots in church history.
 In 1805 a village priest named Juan Abern Samtres in the Spanish town of Villanueva de la Sierra set aside a day when he and the townspeople planted trees.
 According to historians,

 Juan was, “”convinced of the importance of trees for health, hygiene, decoration, nature, environment and customs” and decided to make planting trees a festive occasion.
 After Mass he led the townspeople to the place where they planted a poplar tree.

 In the US, Arbor Day is traditionally celebrated on the last Friday of April.
 On Arbor Day in Nebraska in 1885, local groups and citizens and individuals planted almost one million trees.